Movies and TV

 Movies

-At any given time, I probably have about 50 movies on my hard drive that I haven't seen yet.
-I'll typically scour the schedules of the networks below, and find what looks interesting.
-If it didn't get very favorable reviews on the Internet Movie Database, and if it doesn't have content that looks like it will be interesting to me, I'll pass.
+At any given time, I probably have about 100 movies on my hard drive that I haven't seen yet.
+I'll typically scour the monthly programming schedules and find what looks interesting, then look up those movies on the Internet Movie Database.
+If it didn't get very favorable reviews on the Internet Movie Database, and if it doesn't have content that looks interesting to me, I'll pass.
+The end result is that I watch good stuff, not junk.

 The Internet Movie Database at Mississippi US If you want to know anything about Movies, Actors, Actresses, Directors, etc. -- it's here!
 If you want, just go straight to their search forms .